PEXANE2/azure-docs.tr-tr/articles/load-balancer/load-balancer-standard-overview.md

 ---
-title: Azure Standart Load Balancer nedir?
+title: What is Azure Standard Load Balancer?
 titleSuffix: Azure Load Balancer
-description: Bu öğrenme yoluyla Azure Standart Load Balancer özelliklerine genel bir bakış ile çalışmaya başlayın.
+description: With this learning path, get started with an overview of Azure Standard Load Balancer features.
 services: load-balancer
 documentationcenter: na
 author: asudbring